matos-nelson/vendor-service/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Environment Variables To Define

+A few environment variables need to be defined in order to run the application.

+- DB_USER: Username for database
+- DB_PWD: Password for user
+- DB_URL: Url for database
+- ISSUER_PROJECT_ID: ID for issuing tokens

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: